-The anemia incidence rate of Yogyakarta City has continued to increase since 2013 until 2015 and the highest ranking in DIY province in 2015 is 32.39%.
-Several studies have shown that independent predictors of anemia in pregnant women, aged 15-24, family> 5, multigravida, low income, current clinical illness, intestinal parasite infection, no history of contraceptive use, third trimester pregnancy, bleeding over-menstruating and low body mass index.But there are still differences from several studies.
-This study was to know knowledge of factors associated withanemia in trimester III pregnant women in Yogyakarta 2017.
-This was an observational analytic study withcross sectionaldesignon 107 trimester pregnant women in Pakualaman Public Health Centre, Jetis Health Center and Matrijeron Health Center of Yogyakarta City withpurposive sampling technique.
-The data analysis used chi squaretest.
-The Results f this study was the variables with no significant association with anemia were maternal age (p = 0.243), education (p = 0.243), educatio 0.208), income (0.533), and adherence to tablet Fe (p = 0.378).
-Multivariate analysis showed that pregnant women with parity 2-3 3 times more at risk of anemia in third trimester than pregnant women with parity <1 (95% CI 1,135-8,183).
-Conclusion: Parity is the most dominant factor in relation to the incidence of anemia in pregnant women trimester III.
+Article Info ABSTRACT Article history: The anemia incidence rate of Yogyakarta City has continued to increase from 2013 until 2015 and the highest ranking in DIY province Received May 24 th , 2018 Revised Sep 26 th , 2018 Accepted Oct 23 th , 2018 Keyword: Anemia Parity Age Pregnant Women in 2015 is 32.39%.
+Several studies have shown that independent predictors of anemia in pregnant women, aged 15-24, family a multigravida, low income, current clinical illness, intestinal parase infection, no history of contraceptive use, third-trimester pregnant bleeding over-menstruating and low body mass index.
+But there a still differences from several studies.
+This study was to know knowledge of factors associated with anemia in trimester III pregnant women in Yogyakarta 2017.
+This was an observational analytic study with cross-sectional design on 107 trimesters III pregnant women in Pakualaman Public Health Centre, Jetis Public Health Center and Matrijeron Public Health Center of Yogyakarta City with purposive sampling technique.
+The data analysis used the chi-square test.
+Based on results of this study, the variables with no significant association with anemia were maternal age ($p = 0.243$), education ($p = 0.208$), income (0.533), and adherence to tablet Fe ($p = 0.378$).
+Multivariate analysis showed that pregnant women with parity 2-3, 3 times more at risk of anemia in the third trimester than pregnant women with parity <1 (95% Cl 1,135-8,183).
+Parity is the most dominant factor in relation to the incidence of anemia in pregnant women trimester III.
+Copyright © Jurnal Kesehatan Ibu dan Anak.
+All rights reserved.